Tips to optimize the performance of Umbraco powered websites

 Key for a better performing Umbraco website is less writing to disk, or reading from disk.
 I find that a bottleneck, even with SSD’s.
 Less reading and writing also saves on RAM (memory) and CPU usage, and thus process execution time in IIS.

-In random order I’ll address the following topics:
+In no particular order I’ll address the following topics:

 - ASP.NET Compilation tempDirectory